 - Re-run the prompt list weekly.
 Log changes.

 - Identify pages that should be cited but are not.
-Audit them against the answer-shape rules and fix gaps.
+Audit them against the answer-shape rules and fix the gaps.

 - Ship two or three new cluster posts per week to fill topical gaps the prompt list exposes.